Rapid Critical Result Reporting With Clinical Communication Technology

 Consistency, a Sign of Success

-As your new critical result reporting process reduces workload for staff by automatically delivering results to the correct recipient, an advanced CC&C solution removes variability caused by the human element.
+As your new critical result reporting process reduces workload for staff by automatically delivering results to the correct recipient, an advanced clinical collaboration solution removes variability caused by the human element.
 A fully integrated solution will eliminate staff inconsistencies related to reaction times, follow-up with non-responsive individuals, and documentation of event notifications.

 Evaluating the Timeliness of Reporting